iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 print(iterator.__next__()) # Raises: StopIteration
 ```

+Note that there is only one iteration per `iterator`: if the `iterator` object
+is passed around and `__next__()` is called on that object in different places,
+each of them advances *the same iteration*.
+Doing so is, thus, most often a bad
+idea; it is rather useful to limit each `iterator` to one consumer.

 #### Composability

 One property that makes iterators in Python so powerful is that they are